 What did both Morenz and Wilmshurst learn from their first mat leave?
-That they should better prepare for the money crunch the second time around so both had a nest egg set aside when they gave birth to Child No. 2.
+That they should better prepare for the money crunch the second time around so both had a nest egg set aside when they gave birth to their second child.
 “I have the opportunity to get my overtime paid out, so I banked that,” says Wilmshurst.
 “And when I did my taxes, I put the refund away as well.
 You live and learn.”

 As a freelancer, Camilla Cornell never actually qualified for mat leave… making her doubly qualified to talk about the money crunch.

-The basic benefit rate is 55 percent of your average insured earnings for up to 15 weeks — for a maximum payment of $435 per week
+The basic benefit rate is 55 percent of your average insured earnings — for a maximum payment of $514 per week

 Some lucky parents work for companies that top up their employee salaries during their leave, paying the difference (up to a percentage) between the EI benefit and their normal salary.
 The average top-up length is 17 weeks but can be longer — check with your Human Resources department.